mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-10-29-aspdotnet-core-hosting.md

 </configuration>
 {% endhighlight %}

+Logs are not written at all if the path does not exist.

-Note that in IIS Express the working directory is the solution directory, so you must add the `logs` directory to your solution root and look for the log files there when debugging, or direct the logs into an absolute path instead in `web.config`.
+Note that in IIS Express the working directory is the project directory, so you must add the `logs` directory to your project root and look for the log files there when debugging, or direct the logs into an absolute path instead in `web.config`.
 Alternatively, you can specify the working directory in `launchSettings.json` (add `"workingDirectory": "your-path"` under each profile).

 To test production behaviour in the debugger, change the `ASPNETCORE_ENVIRONMENT` variable to `Production` instead of `Development` in `launchSettings.json`.